Generic selectors

 Questionnaire validation

 A pilot study was conducted on a representative sample consisting of 10 participants from each group to detect any design flaws such as word ambiguity, inability to understand the questions, and other questionnaire-related errors.
 The questionnaire’s reliability was deduced to be 0.85 using Cronbach’s α, and its validity was deduced using face validity (84%) and content validity ratio (0.78).
-Based onthepretestfeedback, the questionnaire was further refined by additions and deletions to make it more appropriate and specific to the purpose of the study, and thus a valid questionnaire was designed.
+Based on the pretest feedback, the questionnaire was further refined by additions and deletions to make it more appropriate and specific to the purpose of the study, and thus a valid questionnaire was designed.

 Questionnaire characteristics

 The self-administrated questionnaire included 23 close-ended questions in English, 12 of which were knowledge based and 11 of which were attitude based.
 The questionnaires were distributed to the participants during the working hours of the two dental colleges.
 Participants were instructed to attempt all the questions in 15 minutes.
-The first section of the questionnaire contained general sociodemographic information about the participant, which was used for qualitative analysis, and the second section covered multiple elements of circular economy.
+The first section of the questionnaire consisting general sociodemographic information about the participant, which was used for qualitative analysis, and the second section covered multiple elements of circular economy.

 Bias